intertect/intertect/src/content/lesson_1/part_5.md

 allows us to go to any place in memory we could possibly want to jump to.

-The [`j`](#j) and [`jal`](#jal) instruction formats are identical, though their semantics (explained in the paragraph below) slightly differ slightly.
+The [`j`](#j) and [`jal`](#jal) instruction formats are identical, though their semantics (explained in the paragraph below) differ slightly.
 Both of them are an opcode followed by as many bits of address as possible, which happens to be 26.
 They both use the same divide-by-four trick as before, so we actually end up with 28 bits in the end.
 Instead of using these as an offset,